bringoneops/ArbitrageBot/README.md

 # Binance Stream Aggregator

-This project connects to the Binance.US, Binance.com (global), and Binance Futures WebSocket APIs, forwarding a wide range of spot and derivative market data streams.
+This project connects to the Binance.US, Binance.com (global), Binance Futures, Binance Delivery, and Binance Options WebSocket APIs, forwarding a wide range of spot and derivative market data streams.

 ## Runtime Configuration